 One of the best volcano tours on the Big Island is run by Hawaii Forest & Trail, which is certified by the Hawaii Ecotourism Association.

-Volcano Unveiled is a 12-hour tour that includes a 2-3 mile hike to see Kilauea volcano.
+Volcano Unveiled is a 12-hour tour that includes a 2-3 mile hike to see the Kilauea volcano.
 You’ll also head to Kauhi Cave, a private lava tube and cavern that’s only available through this tour.
 Check out the latest prices and more details.

 Along the way, your guide will explain more about Hawaii’s geology, culture, and history.

-Get your Volcano Unveiled tour tickets
+Get your Volcano Unveiled tour tickets.

 Hawaii Grand Circle Island Volcano Tour

-Roberts Hawaii is one of the oldest tour companies in Hawaii and they have been running this Hawaii Grand Circle Island Tour for years.
+Roberts Hawaii is one of the oldest tour companies in Hawaii, and they have been running this Hawaii Grand Circle Island Tour for years.

 This 10-hour minibus tour covers approximately 250 miles on the Big Island.
 You’ll get to see the beautiful Hamakua Coast, Rainbow Falls State Park, ‘Imiloa Astronomy Center, Punalu’u Black Sand Beach, and the Royal Kona Coffee Farm.
 Check out the latest prices and more details.